joolfe/postman-to-openapi/docs/index.md

 - Support Json and Text body formats.
 - Global Authorization parse or by configuration (Basic and Bearer).

+See [Features](#features) section for more details about how to use each of this features.

 </div></div>
 <div class="tilted-section"><div markdown="1">